 Sustainable Water is seeking applicants from various industries to ensure a diverse array of market sector representation under this initiative.
 Commercial-scale projects will be selected for participation.
 Project acceptance will be limited to 10 projects per region (Northwest, Southwest, West, Southeast, and Midwest), and assessed based on the institutions commitment to a sustainable water future.
 To learn more about the application process, visit: http://sustainablewater.com/whitehousewatersummit/

-The White House Water Summit followed the White House Round Table hosted in December.
-Sustainable Water’s CEO, Jonathan Lanciani, attended the event this March.
-At the Summit, the White House called on the private sector to develop innovative new solutions related to water management.
+The White House Water Summit followed the White House Round Table hosted in December, during which the White House called on the private sector to develop innovative new solutions related to water management.
 Just three months later, institutions and organizations nationwide pledged impactful commitments to help build a foundation for water security.
 The total commitments equate to: